Interventional Radiology: Treating Disease From Inside The Body

 Since its origins in the 1960s, interventional radiology (IR) has grown exponentially.
 In recent years, these image-guided, minimally invasive treatments are paying significant dividends to the greater healthcare community and their patients.

-“We now offer treatments for conditions that previously required open surgery,” says Dr. Scott Harman of Imaging Healthcare Specialists (IHS).
+“We now offer treatments for conditions that previously required open surgery,” says Dr. Sharjeel Sabir of Imaging Healthcare Specialists (IHS).
 He and his team perform outpatient IR procedures at their Washington Street center for a variety of health conditions, including peripheral artery and vein disease, uterine fibroids, vertebral compression fractures and more.

 The education and training required to become an interventional radiologist is among the most comprehensive in medicine.
 After graduating medical school, they must undergo a full residency in diagnostic radiology, followed by another 1-2 years of fellowship training.
 In addition, because new treatments are announced each year, ongoing education is vital to maintaining the required skill level.